Tooting Bec Golf Club at Furzedown and South Lodge, Mitcham Common.

 In 1928 the secretary was H W Parker the professional was M Daragon and the greenkeeper S Bradley.
 Course records were, amateur E J Slater 70 and professional H C Kinch and J Ockenden 72.
 Visitors, on introduction, paid 2/6 a day, Weekend and Bank Holiday 5/- a day.
 Ladies played restricted hours at weekend.

-The Tooting Bec golf course was still appearing on OS maps in the mid 1930s.
-The club and course had disappeared by the outbreak of WW2.
+The South Lodge golf course was still appearing on OS maps in the mid 1930s but the club and course had long gone.